NIH Training Opportunity

-Drexel has recently established the Clinical and Translational Research Institute (CTRI) to foster translational, or “bench to bedside,” research throughout the University.
+Drexel has recently established the Clinical &Translational Research Institute (CTRI) to foster translational, or “bench to bedside,” research throughout the University.
 The CTRI builds on existing strengths within Drexel, fostering collaborative translational research, while taking steps to remove impediments to the process of research translation.

 The CTRI aims to substantially elevate the landscape in which biomedical research is conducted, therapeutic discoveries are made, and advances in clinical care are developed into therapeutic and commercial opportunities.
 The Center embraces disciplines in the fields of medicine, biotechnology, drug discovery and development, engineering, business, entrepreneurship, law and public health.